NMcKittie/LMNH-Data-Pipeline/README.md

 setup_argparse()
 sets the argparser up with two arguments, a true or false for logging

+setup_consumer()
+connects to a kafka topic as a consumer

 load_data()
 connects to the kafka and loads in the message in a while loop.
 The message is converted to json and then error checked with error_check().